rust-lang/rust/src/doc/rustc-dev-guide/src/compiletest.md

 see [this chapter](./tests/intro.md) for additional background.

-The tests themselves are typically (but not always) organized into "suites" – for example, `run-fail`, a folder holding tests that should compile successfully, but return a failure (non-zero status) at runtime, `compile-fail`, a folder holding tests that should fail to compile, and many more.
+The tests themselves are typically (but not always) organized into "suites" – for example, `incremental`, a folder holding tests that check incremental compilation behavior, `codegen`, a folder holding tests that check code generation, and many more.
 The various suites are defined in [`src/tools/compiletest/src/common.rs`] in the `pub enum Mode` declaration.
 And a good introduction to the different suites of compiler tests along with details about them can be found in